xmihol00/visual_calc/README.md

   -e {MSER_classifier,custom_recursive_CNN,custom_CNN}, --evaluate {MSER_classifier,custom_recursive_CNN,custom_CNN}
                                 Evaluate specified model.
   -na, --no_augmentation        Train or evaluate model on not augmented data sets, use with -t (--train) and -e (--evaluate) options.
+  -eMC, --evaluate_MC           Evaluate the multi multi-classifier (custom_recursive_CNN) with and without augmentation.
   -prMC, --plot_results_MC      Plot results of the multi-classifier (custom_recursive_CNN).
   -prMSER, --plot_results_MSER  Plot results of the MSER based classifier.
   -pr, --plot_results           Plot results of an ensemble of the multi-classifier and the MSER based classifier.